learned-hands/project-hub/README.md

 # project-hub
 Basically, this is an "online appendix" for the project.
+You can view it [here](https://learned-hands.github.io/project-hub/).